 Create a list of the businesses you will be competing with directly as well as indirectly.
-Invest time to research the strong and weak points of each of your competitors and keep taking notes of it.
+Invest time to research the strong and weak points of each of your competitors and keep taking notes.
 During this process, you might stumble upon some ideas that are worth applying to your venture.

 4. Identify Your Business’ Sweet Spot

-After you are equipped with all the necessary information about your competitors it is time to think about what differentiates your product/service would offer - your unique selling proposition (USP).
-This one thing about your offering will provide you a competitive advantage.
+After you are equipped with all the necessary information about your competitors, it's time to think about what differentiates your product/service from others-this is your unique selling proposition (USP).
+What is the one thing about your offering that will provide you a competitive advantage.

 5. Weigh up Your Skills and Hire Hands, If Necessary

 Running a business will require a million things to be done.
 You would like to do the things that align with your skills and hire people for other tasks.
 This allows you to keep focused and avoids slowing down the results.
-E.g. In the case of the food business, you might want to hire people for home delivery instead of using your time.
+E.g. In the case of a restaurant, you might want to hire people for delivery instead of using your time.

 6. Figure Out the Financials and Build Infrastructure